drashland/dmm/README.md

 ---

-`dmm` (pronounced "dim") is a Deno module manager.
+`dmm` is a Deno module manager.
 It can update your `deps.ts` file, check if any of your dependencies are out of date, and give you information about any module in the Deno world.
 Managing your dependencies hasn't been easier.

 # Table of Contents